Bira/octopus-carnival/_drafts/wir-mm-4e-sorrowsworn.md

 dragonborn deathknight, which hints that not all of them hate undead.

-Sorrowsworn fill the same niche as rot harbingers: as regulars, they're supposed to be the basic building block for encounters in an Epic-tier adventure focusing on their patron.
+Sorrowsworn fill the same niche as rot harbingers: as regulars, they're supposed to be the basic building block for encounters in a late Epic adventure focusing on their patron.
 I feel they work a lot better, though, as they have more interesting maneuvers in their stat blocks.
 They also don't rely exclusively on necrotic damage, so it's harder to get protection against their attacks.